opensearch-project/documentation-website/_replication-plugin/auto-follow.md

 ## Get started with auto-follow

-Replication rules are a collection of patterns that you create against a single remote cluster.
-When you create a replication rule, it automatically starts replicating any *new* indexes that match the pattern, but does not replicate matching indexes that were previously created.
+Replication rules are a collection of patterns that you create against a single follower cluster.
+When you create a replication rule, it starts by automatically replicating any *existing* indexes that match the pattern.
+It will then continue to replicate any *new* indexes that you create that match the pattern.

 Create a replication rule on the follower cluster: